Kaylahray/operators-control-flow/README.md

 //  Using the strict equality operator ( === ).
 let c = 5;
 let d = "5";
-console.log(c === d); //output to the console is false because meanwhile having the same values they have different datatypes.
+console.log(c === d); //output to the console is false because meanwhile having the same values, they have different datatypes.
 ```

 **Example of logical operators**